MicrosoftDocs/defender-docs/defender-office-365/anti-phishing-policies-about.md

 - [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business)
 - [Microsoft Defender for Office 365 as an add-on](https://products.office.com/exchange/advance-threat-protection)

+> [!TIP]
+> Strengthen your organization's security posture with our comprehensive [Security Analyzer setup guide](https://go.microsoft.com/fwlink/?linkid=2268615).
+Use the guide to scrutinize networks, endpoints, and servers, identifying vulnerabilities and potential breaches.
+With intuitive insights and step-by-step instructions, learn how to fortify defenses, improve compliance, and navigate the cybersecurity landscape with confidence.
+Login credentials are required.
+Microsoft 365 advanced deployment guides are available for unauthenticated users on [setup.cloud.microsoft](https://go.microsoft.com/fwlink/?linkid=2268522).
+Anyone, from potential Microsoft clients to partners and IT admins, may access the guides and use them freely (Login credentials are not required).
 The high-level differences between anti-phishing policies in EOP and anti-phishing policies in Defender for Office 365 are described in the following table:

 |Feature|Anti-phishing policies<br>in EOP|Anti-phishing policies<br>in Defender for Office 365|